ravendb/docs/version_3/docs/client-api/session/storing-entities.dotnet.markdown

 entity
 :   Type: object
-Instance of an object that will be stored
+Entity that will be stored

 etag
 :   Type: Etag